 Include a summary that highlights the main results of your work.
 Results are needed to evaluate the impact of your contribution.
 Metrics that could be used include productivity enhancement, improved quality of silicon, decreased complexity, and reduced time-to-market.

 Important: Ensure that you have the necessary legal, trademark, copyright, and/or organizational approval needed to submit your presentation.
-Take appropriate steps to get this approval early, as the submissions deadline cannot be extended.
+Take appropriate steps to get this approval early, as the submission deadline cannot be extended.

 *Note: The presentation format described above is what is required for your submission to be reviewed by the Technical Program committee to decide Accept/Reject.
 The final presentation delivered at DAC will be made up of a Title slide, Author slide and 12 content slides.
 The expectation is that the final presentation will expand on the submission presentation.